 Hi, I’m Dr. Peggy Bolcoa, a psychotherapist with over 23 years of experience helping couples build strong relationships.
-Based in Costa Mesa, California, I specialize in supporting American-Japanese couples navigate international romance using Emotionally Focused Therapy (EFT).
-In this article, I’ll share practical advice, real stories, and data on dating Japanese women, including their traits, where to meet them, and tips to avoid common mistakes.
+Based in Costa Mesa, California, I specialize in supporting American-Japanese couples with Emotionally Focused Therapy (EFT).
+In this article, I’ll share practical advice, real stories, and data on dating Japanese women, for example, their traits, where to meet them, and tips to avoid common mistakes.
 Let’s discuss with an open heart.

 Top Dating Sites to Meet Japanese Women in 2025